Newfoundland & Labrador Public Sector Pensioners’ Association

 - The Board shall:

-(g) appoint members from the Executive Committee as signing officers.
+(g) appoint members from the Executive Committee as signing officers, in addition to the Executive Director.

 (h) ensure that all cheques drawn on the Association’s account bear the signature of at least two persons authorized as signing officers.

-- establish policies for the responsible management of all monies and other assets of the Association;
+(i) establish policies for the responsible management of all monies and other assets of the Association.

 (j) ensure that the budgeting and expenditure of all funds are consistent with the objectives of the Association and are in accordance with generally accepted accounting practices and principals.